I-am-yoshi/I-am-Yoshi/README.md

 👋 Hi, I’m @I-am-Yoshi.
 Student of Software Development at Puc Minas

-🌱 Student of Technician Specialist in Multimedia Product Development7 at Cinel Lisbon
+🌱 Student of Technician Specialist in Multimedia Product Development at Cinel Lisbon

 👀 I’m interested in Web Developer-front end.